ajzanotti/alanzanotti.com/_posts/2017-09-24-the-rhcsa-experience.md

 description: Read about my recent RHCSA certification and the resources most beneficial to my success.
 keywords: RHCSA,certification,RHEL7
 date: 2017-09-24 18:02:35 -0400
 excerpt: On 15 September 2017, I earned my Red Hat Certified System Administrator (RHCSA) certification from Red Hat.
-Overall, I found the process to be rewarding and I wanted to briefly discuss how I went about preparing for the exam, to hopefully benefit anyone else interested in getting certified.
+Overall, I found the process to be rewarding and I wanted to briefly discuss how I went about preparing for the exam, to hopefully benefit anyone else interested in becoming certified.
 ---

 On 15 September 2017, I earned my Red Hat Certified System Administrator (RHCSA)